Berglund gets hat trick, lifts Blues over Canadiens 4-2

+MONTREAL (AP) -- Patrik Berglund finally got his first NHL hat trick - and it gave the St. Louis Blues a fourth straight win on the road.

-MONTREAL (AP) -- Patrik Berglund scored three goals to lift the St. Louis Blues to a 4-2 victory over the Montreal Canadiens on Saturday night for their fourth straight road win.
+Berglund's first three-goal game in 611 career NHL games lifted the Blues to a 4-2 victory over the slumping Montreal Canadiens on Saturday night.

+The Swedish center had only one goal in his first 30 games this season, but now has 16 in his last 25, including six in his last five games.

+''It feels really good,'' Berglund said. ''I've been waiting a long time for it, but going back home to St. Louis with four tough road wins is an even better feeling.

+''I've been around the net more and I've been a little lucky, too.
+Pucks have been going in.
+I'm not missing the net.''

-David Perron also scored for the Blues, who end a stretch of five consecutive away games on Wednesday in Detroit.
-St. Louis has won five of its last six games overall.
+David Perron also scored for the Blues, who have won five of their last six while riding the bump of a coaching change that saw Mike Yeo take over from Ken Hitchcock behind the bench on Feb.
+1.

-Berglund's hat trick gave him six goals in his last five games and 17 on the season.

-Shea Weber and Max Pacioretty scored for the slumping Canadiens, who are 1-4-1 in their last six.
+Shea Weber and Max Pacioretty scored for the Canadiens, who are 1-4-1 in their last six.

-The Canadiens controlled most of the play and outshot St. Louis 30-22, but lacked finish around the net.
+Montreal controlled most of the play and outshot St. Louis 30-22 but lacked finish around the net.

+''Moral victories don't get you points in the standings,'' Canadiens coach Michel Therrien said. ''I'm disappointed in the result.
+Our players deserved better.
+I liked our effort.''

+The Blues have won four road games in six nights, but will get a couple of days at home before playing a fifth straight away contest Wednesday in Detroit.

 The Blues went ahead 3:49 into the game when Jeff Petry lost his stick and Alex Pietrangelo had an open shot that Berglund got a piece of as it went past Al Montoya, who lost his balance and fell in his crease just before the shot was taken.
 It was the first goal Montoya allowed at the Bell Centre this season in four appearances.